Romanian Baccalaureate

 The Bacalaureat (or bac for short) is an exam held in Romania when one graduates high school (liceu).

 Romania

 History

 The Romanian Baccalaureate has evolved over time.

 In 2010 they removed physical education from the subject to be chosen list.

 Present

 Unlike the French Baccalaureate, the Romanian one has a single degree.
-The subjects (except subject A) depend on the profile studied (profil de studiu): mathematics and computer science (matematică-informatică), philology (filologie), natural sciences (științe ale naturii), social sciences (științe sociale), or various other vocational tracks (filiera vocaţională), and the candidate's choice.
+The subjects (except subject A) depend on the profile studied (profil de studiu): mathematics and computer science (matematică-informatică), philology (filologie), natural sciences (științe ale naturii), social sciences (științe sociale), or various other vocational tracks (filiera vocațională), and the candidate's choice.

 The exam covers the whole high school curriculum and the marking scale is between 1 and 10.
 In order to pass, students must obtain at least 5.00 in every subject with a minimum of 6.00 overall.
 All the graduates in the country take the exam at the same time.
 The subjects vary from profile to profile.